 Morning of the test: No cigarette smoking, no vigorous exercise, no lying down during the test.
 Have some water, and brush your teeth well either with just water, or if you use toothpaste or mouthwash, don’t swallow any, and rinse your mouth out very well with water.

 You will need: a timer set for 15 minutes (cell phone clock timer or other timer), a cup of water, your 10 gm dose of lactulose, and the Trio-Smart Breath Test kit.
 Note: pharmacies do not always measure the exact 15 ml or one tablespoonful of lactulose; there may be more than that in the container you pick up at your pharmacy.
 Be sure to use a measuring spoon that is 1 tablespoon (1 tbsp) or 15 ml to put the correct amount of lactulose in the cup of water for the breath test.

 The kit will contain instructions, and here is a link to the video explaining how to use the kit:

 Once you complete the test, follow the instructions to pack the 9 breath sample bags in the supplied larger bag, and then into the box in which the kit was sent to you.
-Use the supplied FedEx or other shipping label to send it back within a day or two of completing the test.
+Use the supplied FedEx or UPS or other shipping label, and bring the completed test kit box to the correct shipping office to send it back within a day or two of completing the test.
 Once the samples are evaluated, the report will be sent to the requesting provider.